pslu-mphil/Core-course-notes/book/reference/glossary.md

     When there is an extensive and sustained body of magma at a planet's surface.
 Such as is created from a giant impact, from the heat of accretion early in a planet's life, or may be sustained permanently on irradiated exoplanets.

 Mantle
-    The rocky interior to a planet beneath its crust, typically comprising most of the non-metal mass of a rocky planet.
+    The rocky interior to a planet beneath its crust, typically comprising most of the non-**metal** mass of a rocky planet.

+Metal
+    This is one of those words that means different things to different communities.
+For astrophysicists, this can mean 'elements heavier than He', i.e., most of the periodic table.
+For Earth and Planetary Scientists, this means a material like iron or iron alloys (Earth's core being a notable example), with good thermal and electrical conductivity.

 Metamorphosed
     A rock transformed by pressure and/or temperature into a new mineral assemblage, with possible textural modification as well, e.g., banding, shearing.